-We plan the activities in mathematics so that they build on the children's prior learning.
+We plan the activities in mathematics so that they build on the children's prior learning and to enable children to become fluent in number.
 While we give children of all abilities the opportunity to develop their skills, knowledge and understanding, we also plan progression into the scheme of work, so that there is an increasing challenge for the children as they move up through the school.